top of page

 • Instagram

-In Confirmation, young Catholics (Year 6 and upwards in our parish) are strengthened in their faith by the Holy Spirit and so become full members of the Catholic Church.
-Just as a young persons body and mind grows, so also must the soul grow in the life of grace.
-This builds upon the seed of faith planted in baptism and is nourished by a committed life of faith expressed in frequent Confession and the Holy Eucharist.
+Just as the mind and body grows, so also must the soul grow in the life of grace.
+Confirmation builds upon the seed of faith planted in baptism and is nourished by a committed life of faith expressed in frequent Confession and the Holy Eucharist.

 During Confirmation, the focus is on the Holy Spirit, who confirmed the Apostles on Pentecost and gave them courage to practise their faith.
 Catholics believe that the same Holy Spirit confirms Catholics during the sacrament of Confirmation and gives them the same gifts.